 Find out more about the hermitage here.

-Each year, the peaceful hermitage bursts into life with the annual Festa Major.
+Each year, around the third week in September, the peaceful hermitage bursts into life with the annual Festa Major.
 Tradition, religion, food and drink… it’s a firm favourite with the locals.

-Because of the current sanitary crisis, there is no terrroir meal organised but why not pack a picnic or book in to one of the local restaurants?
+Organised terrroir meal, pack a picnic or book in to one of the local restaurants?